linucksrox/hugoblog/content/post/kubernetes-talos-upgrades.md

 - Check current version: `kubectl get node`
 - Upgrade: `talosctl -n 10.0.50.11 upgrade-k8s --to 1.31.5`
   - You only need to specify a single control plane node, but this will upgrade the whole cluster
-  - You need to choose a real Kubernetes version, and omit the `v` from this command - https://kubernetes.io/releases/
+  - You need to choose a real Kubernetes version - https://kubernetes.io/releases/
   - This will take a while, so try to be patient.
 - Verify version: `kubectl get node`
 - That's it.
 You are now done.